What is HRI?

 Open data increases citizens’ knowledge and understanding of their living area, its history and future development.
 This increases the overall activity, participation and interaction of citizens.
 Open data can be seen as a facilitator for creating new services and business opportunities, as well as supporting research and development.
 The value of public data increases the more it is used.

-The data can be used in research and development activities, decision-making, visualization, data journalism and in the development of apps.
 The data may be used by citizens, businesses, universities, academies, research facilities or municipal administration.
 The data on offer is ready to be used freely at no cost.
 There are no limitations on users; anyone interested in open data can participate.

 For example, existing open data has already been utilized in different ways.
 Take a look at the HRI showcase gallery for an overview of apps and services created with the use of open data.